Donetsk People's Republic: Donetsk protests

-On 6 April 2014, pro-Russian rebel leaders announced that a referendum on whether Donetsk Oblast should "join the Russian Federation", would take place "no later than May 11th, 2014."
-Additionally, the group's leaders appealed to Russian president Vladimir Putin to send Russian peacekeeping forces to the region.
+As the Donetsk regional parliament did not agree to their demand, on 7 April the unelected separatists gathered inside the RSA building and voted to declare an independent Donetsk People's Republic.
+According to the Russian ITAR-TASS, the declaration was voted for by some lawmakers, while Ukrainian media said that neither Donetsk City Council nor other district councils delegated any representatives to the session.
+The separatists announced that a referendum on whether Donetsk Oblast should "join the Russian Federation", would take place "no later than May 11th, 2014."
+Ukrainian media said that the proposed referendum had no status quo option.
+The group's leaders appealed to Russian president Vladimir Putin to send Russian peacekeeping forces to the region.